asjadnaqvi/stata-bimap/README.md

 **v1.2 (29 Apr 2022)**
 - Fixed a bug in cut-off groupings (thanks to Ruth Watkinson).
-- Error in how cut-off are collected fixed.
+- Error in how cut-off values are collected is fixed.
+- Two palettes added  `yellowblue`, `orangeblue`.
+If you have more suggestions, the please suggest them.
 - Several `spmap` additional layer commands added as passthru options (thanks to Pierre-Henri Bono).
 - Count of each category added as an option.
 - Several bug fixes and error checks added.